-David’s earliest memories of architecture are of creating and drawing floor plans using his mother’s marble coffee table as a “drafting board”.
-Even though she would get angry at him for leaving tape and graphite on her beautiful table, she still encouraged David to keep drawing.
-He has always loved creating but did not understand “creativity” until college.
-There, he learned how to turn his creativity toward solving complex design problems.
-David’s favorite part of architecture is the initial creation of the concept and helping the client put forward their vision.
+My earliest memories of architecture are of creating and drawing floor plans using my mother’s marble coffee table as a “drafting board”.
+Even though she would get angry at me for leaving tape and graphite on her beautiful table she still encouraged me to keep drawing.
+I have always loved creating but I did not understand “creativity” until college.
+There, I learned how to turn on my creativity to solve complex design problems.
+My favorite part of architecture is the initial creation of the concept and to help the client put forward their vision.

-After graduating from Auburn University and working for a couple of local firms, Rick and David started Artech on a shoestring budget.
-As the managing principal, David is responsible for strategic and operational aspects of the firm.
-He has served on several local non-profit boards and currently serves on the Chattanooga Form Based Code Committee and the Stormwater Management Board.
+After graduating from Auburn University and working for a couple of local firms, Rick and I started Artech on a shoestring budget.
+As the managing principal, I am responsible for strategic and operational aspects of the firm.
+I have served on several local non-profit boards and currently serve on the Chattanooga Form Based Code Committee and the Stormwater Management Board.

-David has worked on a wide variety of projects including education, health care, retail and adaptive re-use.
-His favorite project type is in urban environments where he can help improve the public realm.
+I have worked on a wide variety of projects including education, health care, retail and adaptive re-use.
+My favorite project type is in urban environments where I can help improve the public realm.